-You don’t need a library card to visit Howard county Library System (HCLS) to read books or magazines, conduct research on a computer, or attend a class.
+You don’t need a library card to visit Howard County Library System (HCLS) to read books or magazines, conduct research on a computer, or attend a class.

 A library card gives you a special privilege.
-You may use it to borrow books, magazines, toys, computer discs, and DVDs from any HCLS branch.
+You may use it to borrow books, magazines, toys, compact discs, and DVDs from any HCLS branch.
 It also gives you access to research databases and downloadable ebooks and audiobooks.
 If you live, work or attend school in Maryland, you may apply for a library card from HCLS.

 You may register online or get a form at the Customer Service & Research Desk at any HCLS branch.